Bobronium/AnyStrEnum/README.md

     audio_ogg: str

-print(f'In RFC 2046 "{ContentType.application_octet_stream}"'
-      f'is defined as "arbitrary binary data"')
-# In RFC 2046 "application/octet-stream" is defined as "arbitrary binary data"
+print(ContentType.application_octet_stream)
+# application/octet-stream
 ```
-As you can see from an example, first the name will be converted with our lambda function and then,
+As you can see from an example, firstly, names will be converted with our lambda function and then,
 remaining underscores will be replaced with given separator

 ## Filtering enum members